 There are several ways you can request an FTA:

 - Fill out and submit Form 843 (Claim for Refund and Request for Abatement).
 If for FTA

 - If for FTA – we only need to list accordingly

 - If for Reasonable Cause, be sure to check the appropriate box in 5a and then, in section 7, provide a complete explanation of why you are seeking relief (more about Reasonable Cause below)

 - Call IRS – use the number listed on the notice

 Late filing of tax returns, late payment of taxes due, or tax deposits are situations where you may be eligible for RC relief consideration, depending on surrounding facts and circumstances.
-Accuracy-related penalties, in some circumstances, may also fall under RC relief consideration.
+In some circumstances, Accuracy-related penalties may also fall under RC relief consideration.
 Listed below are situations where RC relief may be available (not an all-inclusive list):

 - Natural Disasters – such as hurricanes, floods, tornados, earthquakes, insect infestations, wildfires, etc. cause you to file your returns or pay your taxes late.